Section 5: Vendor Responsibilities

 MyFloridaMarketPlace Registration:

-Before a reimbursement request is submitted, a Business Enterprise Facility Operator must have registered their company on MFMP (My Florida Market Place) at: https://vendor.myfloridamarketplace.com/vms-web/spring/login?execution=e2s1
+Before a reimbursement request is submitted, a BEP vendor must have registered their company on MFMP (My Florida Market Place) at: https://vendor.myfloridamarketplace.com.

 The information provided on the Reimbursement Request Form 702 must match the registered information at My Florida Market Place to ensure that there is no delay in processing your reimbursement request.
 The company name must appear in the remittance address when registering on MFMP.

-In addition to registering in MFMP, the Florida Department of Financial Services (DFS) requires vendors to have valid Form W-9s on file before releasing applicable payments.
-As a new vendor, you must file a W-9 with the Department of Financial Services.
-Failure to do so could result in the delay of payments for services provided to the state.
+In addition to registering in MFMP, the Florida Department of Financial Services (DFS) requires licensees and vendors to have valid Form W-9s on file before releasing applicable payments.
+Licensees and vendors must file a W-9 with the Department of Financial Services.
+Failure to do so could result in a delay of payments for services provided to the state.
 You can submit/update your Form W-9s electronically on https://flvendor.myfloridacfo.com.

 Mailing Address to submit a reimbursement request: